juliegarcia20/DeliciousHolidayDesserts/README.md

 # DeliciousHolidayDesserts

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
+Welcome to your new favorite place to find Delicious Holiday Dessert Ideas!
+This program will help you impress your friends and family with delicious recipes to bring in the holiday season!.
 Put your Ruby code in the file `lib/DeliciousHolidayDesserts`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem